How to Set up QuickBooks for Nonprofits: Step-by-Step Guide.

 1. Choose a QuickBooks Online Plan

-Most nonprofits that use QuickBooks Online are either on the Plus or Advanced subscription plan.
+Most nonprofits that use QuickBooks Online choose either the Plus or Advanced subscription plan.
 Let’s look at a few of the key differences between these plans.

 An overview of the two main QuickBooks Online plans for nonprofits